Transatlantic Cruises – Everything You Need to Know & What to Expect

 Better yet, get the terminology correct.
 The bow is at the front of the ship when it is underway and the stern is at the rear of the ship.

-For a transatlantic cruise, we generally recommend midship, or as center as possible.
+For a transatlantic cruise, we generally recommend midship or as center as possible.
 Again, during turbulent weather, if you are very far to the front (bow) or to the rear (stern) you will likely feel more motion.

-In summary, our preference for cabin selection on a transatlantic cruise is:
+In summary, our preference for cabin selection on a transatlantic cruise

 Here is a fun bit of history and legend about cabin selections :